threatgrid/ctia/README.md

 Additional fields will be added to the record:

  * created -- timetamp
- * origin -- string identifying the creating user
+ * owner -- string identifying the creating user

 ## Verdict